 - 2.17 The district is renowned for both the quality and diversity of its natural environment with many of its assets protected by local, national and international designations.
 These include parts of two Areas of Outstanding Natural Beauty and the largest wetland area in the UK at Morecambe Bay, which is internationally protected due to its wetland habitat and birdlife.
 In total, environmental designations cover 74% of the district (a total of 42,064 hectares).
-This environmental quality distinguishes the district from the more urbanised local authorities within Lancashire and provides residents and visitors to the district with a strong sense of place and a good quality of life. - 2.18 In addition to these designations the district is also home to a network of green spaces and corridors, including Lancaster canal which runs through the district.
+This environmental quality distinguishes the district from the more urbanised local authorities within Lancashire and provides residents and visitors to the district with a strong sense of place and a good quality of life. - 2.18 In addition to these designations the district is also home to a network of green and blue spaces, and corridors and chains, including Lancaster canal which runs through the district.
 Together these enable people and wildlife to move freely between areas, enhancing recreation opportunities and wildlife migration.
-These include local nature reserves, biological heritage sites and geological heritage sites that provide further protection to local environment assets in the district. - 2.19 With a significant number of watercourses in the district, including the River Lune, Keer and Conder and their tributaries, large areas of the district are at risk from both river and coastal flooding which was highlighted in the recent floods in the winters 2015 and 2017.
-The risks from flooding will remain a key challenge into the future with approximately 23% of the district being located in Flood Zone 3 (areas that are identified to be at the greatest risk from flooding)16.
+These include local nature reserves, biological heritage sites and geological heritage sites that provide further protection to local environment assets in the district. - 2.19 With a significant number of watercourses in the district, including the River Lune, Keer and Conder and their tributaries, large areas of the district are at risk from both river and coastal flooding which was highlighted in the recent floods in the winters 2015 and 2017 and flood events that have occurred since this time.
+The risks from flooding will remain a key challenge into the future with approximately 23% of the district being located in Flood Zone 3 (areas that are identified to be at the greatest risk from flooding)19.